Southeast Region Annual Catch Limit (ACL) Monitoring Frequently Asked Questions

 - An annual catch limit (ACL) is a level of catch intended to ensure overfishing does not occur.

-- ACLs are set less than or equal to the Overfishing Limit (OFL) and Allowable Biological Catch (ABC).
+- ACLs are set less than or equal to the Overfishing Limit (OFL) and Acceptable Biological Catch (ABC).
 An OFL is an estimate of the catch level above which overfishing is occurring, while the ABC is the maximum level of catch allowed and accounts for scientific uncertainty in the OFL.
 ACLs are set higher than the Annual Catch Target (ACT).
 The ACT is a level of catch set to account for management uncertainty.
 This tiered system (see Figure 1) is designed to prevent overfishing a stock.

 - ACLs and ACTs are expressed either in pounds or numbers of fish.